Sociology Home

 Applications

 These imaginary conversations with Pierre Bourdieu began as notes for Loïc Wacquant’s boot camp course on the enormous scholarly and political corpus of Bourdieu, a course I took in 2005.
 Listening to Wacquant’s conversation with Bourdieu, I became curious about other conversations, specifically the repressed ones between Bourdieu and Marxism, conversations concerning conceptions of society and its social transformation as well as the meaning of science and the place of intellectuals.
-I was especially interested in how Pierre Bourdieu's social theory fitted with his practice as a public sociologist, albeit a particular type of public sociologist, and what this might say about the forms, limits and possibilities of public sociology.
-I'm very grateful first, to the Havens Center at the University of Wisconsin, Madison for inviting me to present these gestating conversations in public, and, second, to students and faculty for subjecting them to such animated and critical interrogation.
+I first presented these in 2008 as 6 conversations at the Havens Center of the University of Wisconsin, Madison, where they were subjected to animated interrogation.
+I then expanded them from 6 to 8 conversations in 2010 for presentation at the University of Witwatersrand, Johannesburg, where they received another rowdy welcome.
+Leading the discussion after each lecture Karl von Holdt showed how Bourdieu could be selectively appropriated to illuminate social and political processes in South Africa.
+My conversations and his responses are available below.
 The conversations continue.

 4. Colonialism and Revolution: Fanon Meets Bourdieu